swig/cccl/README.markdown

 cl.exe interprets all options after `/link` to be linker options. cccl may convert some options and if necessary pass them as a linker option by adding them after `/link`.
-There are a few approaches to passing options to the linker directly.
+There are a few approaches to passing additional options to the linker directly.
 The first is to specify them as you would with cl.exe where everything after `/link` is a linker option:

 ```
 cccl main.c /W3 /link /LTCG /INCREMENTAL:NO